Isomorphisms between dense random graphs: Introduction

 Applied benchmark tests for the famous `subgraph isomorphism problem' empirically discovered interesting phase transitions in random graphs.
 More concretely, these phase transitions were observed in two induced variants of the `subgraph containment problem' widely-studied in random graph theory.
 In this paper we prove that the behavior of these two new random graph problems is surprisingly rich, with unexpected phenomena such as (a)~that the form of the answer changes for constant edge-probabilities, (b)~that the classical second moment method fails due to large variance, and (c)~that an unusual limiting distribution~arises.

 To add more context, in many applications such as pattern recognition, computer vision, biochemistry and molecular science, it is a fundamental problem to determine whether an induced copy of a given graph~$F$ (or a large part of a given graph~$F$) is contained in another graph~$G$; see~\cite{Cook1994,Raymond2002,Conte2004,Damiand2011,ehrlich2011maximum,Giugno2013,Bonnici2013,mccreesh2018subgraph}.
 In this paper we consider two probabilistic variants of this problem, where the two graphs~$F$ and~$G$ are both independent binomial random graphs with constant edge-probabilities~$p_1,p_2 \in (0,1)$.
-In particular, we confirm simulation-based phase transition predictions of McCreesh, Prosser, Solnon and~Trimble~\cite{mccreesh2016subgraph,mccreesh2018subgraph}, and also resolve several open problems of Chatterjee and Diaconis~\cite{chatterjee2021isomorphisms}: \begin{itemize} \itemsep 0.125em \parskip 0em \partopsep=0pt \parsep 0em \item We prove a sharp threshold result for the appearance of~$G_{n,p_1}$ as an induced subgraph of~$G_{N,p_2}$, and discover that the sharpness differs between the cases~$p_2=1/2$ and~$p_2 \neq 1/2$; see~Theorem~\ref{thm:contain}. \item We show that the number of induced copies of~$G_{n,p_1}$ in~$G_{N,p_2}$ has a Poisson limiting distribution for~$p_2=1/2$, and a `squashed' log-normal limiting~distribution for~$p_2 \neq 1/2$; see~Theorem~\ref{thm:contain:dist}. \item We show two-point concentration of the maximum common induced subgraph of~$G_{N, p_1}$ and~$G_{N,p_2}$, and discover that the form of the maximum size changes as we vary~$p_1,p_2 \in (0,1)$; see~Theorem~\ref{thm:maincommon}. \end{itemize} The proofs of our main results are based on careful refinements of the first and second moment method, using several extra twists to (a)~take the non-standard phenomena into account, and (b)~work around the large variance issues that prevent standard applications of these moment based methods, using in particular pseudorandom properties and multi-round exposure~arguments to tame the variance.
+Our main results are~threefold: \begin{itemize} \itemsep 0.125em \parskip 0em \partopsep=0pt \parsep 0em \item We prove a sharp threshold result for the appearance of~$G_{n,p_1}$ as an induced subgraph of~$G_{N,p_2}$, and discover that the sharpness differs between the cases~$p_2=1/2$ and~$p_2 \neq 1/2$; see~Theorem~\ref{thm:contain} and~Corollary~\ref{cor:contain}. \item We show that the number of induced copies of~$G_{n,p_1}$ in~$G_{N,p_2}$ has a Poisson limiting distribution for~$p_2=1/2$, and a `squashed' log-normal limiting~distribution for~$p_2 \neq 1/2$; see~Theorem~\ref{thm:contain:dist}. \item We show two-point concentration of the maximum common induced subgraph of~$G_{N, p_1}$ and~$G_{N,p_2}$, and discover that the form of the maximum size changes as we vary~$p_1,p_2 \in (0,1)$; see~Theorem~\ref{thm:maincommon}. \end{itemize} These results confirm simulation-based phase transition predictions of McCreesh, Prosser, Solnon and~Trimble~\cite{mccreesh2016subgraph,mccreesh2018subgraph}, and resolve several open problems of Chatterjee and Diaconis~\cite{chatterjee2021isomorphisms}.
+Our proofs are based on careful refinements of the first and second moment method, using several extra twists to (a)~take the non-standard phenomena into account, and (b)~work around the large variance issues that prevent standard applications of these moment based methods, using in particular pseudorandom properties and multi-round exposure~arguments to tame the variance.

 [3]